snudatalab/TATD/README.md

 # TATD

-This is a PyTorch and TensorLy implementation of **Time-Aware Tensor Decomposition for Sparse Tensors**.<br>
+This is a PyTorch and TensorLy implementation of **Time-Aware Tensor Decomposition for Sparse Tensors** (Machine Learning Journal).<br>

 ## Prerequisites